 National Lottery Grants for Heritage: the NLHF has reopened for project funding The funding will support a broad range of heritage projects and activities, such as industrial sites, castles and historic places of worship, to the stories and memories of communities, and through to public parks, natural landscapes and native wildlife.
 There are new strategic priorities and the process will prioritise projects that contribute to the national recovery from Coronavirus by ‘boosting the local economy, encouraging skills development and job creation, supporting wellbeing, creating better places to live, work and visit or improving the resilience of organisations working in heritage.
 Applications for grants from £3,000 to £5 million are now welcome.
 Capital works and repair and conservation works are eligible.

 The Listed Places of Worship Grant Scheme to be renewed The Government has announced that the Listed Places of Worship Grant Scheme will be renewed this year, operating on the same terms as previously.
-We are assuming this means it is now extended until 31st March 2022.
 This is the scheme that allows listed places of worship to claim a sum equal to VAT which has been paid on repairs and alterations.
 It was due to cease running at the end of this financial year.
 The continuation of this level of Government support is very good news indeed.

 B&Q Foundation - B&Q Foundation provides grants to registered charities who support people experiencing poor quality housing and homelessness or are looking for help with a project to improve homes and community spaces.
 Details here